1. Warren Hastings was the first ___________.

 Explanation: Hastings supported Shuja-ud-Daulah of Awadh against the Rohillas.

-64. The Rohilla War (1774) resulted in:
+64. The Rohilla War (1774) resulted in___________.

 A) Complete annexation of Rohilkhand by the British